Best Iguazu Falls Itinerary for Both Sides of the Border

 Parque Nacional do Iguaçu (Iguaçu National Park) – Brazil

-Iguaçu National Park, one of Brazil’s 72 national parks, encompasses over 95% of the Iguazu River basin but features just over 20% of the waterfall system’s cascades.
+Parque do Iguaçu is located in the Brazilian city of Foz do Iguaçu, the state of Parana.
+It is one of Brazil’s 72 national parks, encompasses over 95% of the Iguazu River basin but features just over 20% of the waterfall system’s cascades.

 Compared to its Argentinian counterpart, this park offers shorter walks and more expansive panoramic views.
 It operates year-round, opening from 9 am to 6 pm on weekdays and from 8:30 am to 6 pm on weekends, with the last entry at 4 pm.